hanakai-rb/site/content/guides/hanami/v2.3/helpers/html.md

 # => <p><em>safe content</em></p>
 ```

-When used inside [view templates](/v2.3/views/templates-and-partials), all given as a block will be concatenated and used as the tag’s contents.
+When used inside [view templates](//guide/views/templates-and-partials), all given as a block will be concatenated and used as the tag's contents.

 ```ruby
 <%= tag.div(id: "el") do %>